New Water Customer

 How to read your bill

-Fixed Charges are organized separately from your water usage.
-These remain stable throughout the year and include each area in which we serve you — Water Service, Renewable Water Resource, Wastewater and Stormwater.
+Fixed charges are organized separately from your water usage.
+These remain stable throughout the year and include each area in which we serve you - water service, renewable water resources, wastewater and stormwater.
 View a current list of maintenance and capital investment projects that are funded by these charges.

 Other charges, when applicable, are listed on the bill and may include late fees, disconnection charges and other service charges.

-Payment Coupon is located at the bottom of your bill for easy removal.
+Payment coupon is located at the bottom of your bill for easy removal.
 Mailing in your payment is only one way to pay.
-At the secure online payment portal, CRgov.com/H20Access, you can make one-time payments or schedule recurring payments, as well as access your account history.
-There is 24/7 automated phone access at 1-855-288-9288 and customers can pay in person or utilize drive-up payment boxes at Castle Rock Water and Town Hall.
+At the secure online payment portal, you can make a one-time payment with the Quick Pay button, or set up auto pay.
+There is 24/7 automated phone access at 844-519-1806 and customers can pay in person or utilize the drive-up payment box at Castle Rock Water.
 Please be sure that your email and phone number are correct on the coupon.

 The Average Winter Monthly Consumption (AWMC) is established for each customer by calculating an average of the total amount of water used indoors in the months of November, December, January, and February.
-This represents the amount of water your household used indoors and it also determines Tier 1 for your water budget.
+This represents the amount of water your household used indoors, and it also determines Tier 1 for your water budget.
 What comes in must go out, and the AWMC is also used to calculate the amount of wastewater treated each month.
 As conditions in your household may change, your AWMC is reset annually each April and the updated charges appear on your April statement.
 For new customers, until an individual AWMC is established, a class average is assigned.
-For single-family residential customers, the average AWMC is 4,000 gallons and with the monthly wastewater charge, the bill comes to approximately $35.
+For single-family residential customers, the average AWMC is 4,000 gallons and with the monthly wastewater charge set at approximately $35.
 See rates for exact pricing.

 Accessing your water meter